klarabau/portfolio-ads/klarabaumeister-19029454-portfolip.md

 - Python Data Science Toolbox (Part 2): [course description](https://learn.datacamp.com/courses/python-data-science-toolbox-part-2), [statement of accomplishment](https://www.datacamp.com/statement-of-accomplishment/course/d748c33f42adbbcfb49f67218196f86a97241379)
 - pandas Foundations: [course description](https://learn.datacamp.com/courses/pandas-foundations), [statement of accomplishment](https://www.datacamp.com/statement-of-accomplishment/course/3ae4299c06df02db4e40704f86613677f7d6e533)
 - Introduction to Data Visualization in Python: [course description](https://learn.datacamp.com/courses/introduction-to-data-visualization-in-python), [statement of accomplishment](https://www.datacamp.com/statement-of-accomplishment/course/eb5ac6e59e25bd4890da76504e63230b789abc1b)
-- Manipulating DataFrames with pandas: [course description](https://learn.datacamp.com/courses/introduction-to-data-visualization-in-python), [statement of accomplishment](https://www.datacamp.com/statement-of-accomplishment/course/eb5ac6e59e25bd4890da76504e63230b789abc1b)
+- Manipulating DataFrames with pandas: [course description](https://learn.datacamp.com/courses/introduction-to-data-visualization-in-python), [statement of accomplishment](https://www.datacamp.com/statement-of-accomplishment/course/8179c495982e57ac13a8f41416e31c31ef3d4c82)
-- Data Types for Data Science in Python: [course description](), [statement of accomplishment]()
+- Data Types for Data Science in Python: [course description](https://learn.datacamp.com/courses/data-types-for-data-science-in-python), [statement of accomplishment]()
-- Cleaning Data in Python: [course description](), [statement of accomplishment]()
+- Cleaning Data in Python: [course description](https://learn.datacamp.com/courses/cleaning-data-in-python), [statement of accomplishment]()
-- Preprocessing for Machine Learning in Python: [course description](), [statement of accomplishment]()
+- Preprocessing for Machine Learning in Python: [course description](https://learn.datacamp.com/courses/preprocessing-for-machine-learning-in-python), [statement of accomplishment]()
-- Merging DataFrames with pandas: [course description](), [statement of accomplishment]()
+- Merging DataFrames with pandas: [course description](https://learn.datacamp.com/courses/merging-dataframes-with-pandas), [statement of accomplishment]()
-- Exploratory Data Analysis in Python: [course description](), [statement of accomplishment]()
+- Exploratory Data Analysis in Python: [course description](https://learn.datacamp.com/courses/exploratory-data-analysis-in-python), [statement of accomplishment]()
-- Hyperparameter Tuning in Python: [course description](), [statement of accomplishment]()
+- Hyperparameter Tuning in Python: [course description](https://learn.datacamp.com/courses/hyperparameter-tuning-in-python), [statement of accomplishment]()
-- Writing Efficient Python Code: [course description](), [statement of accomplishment]()
+- Writing Efficient Python Code: [course description](https://learn.datacamp.com/courses/writing-efficient-python-code), [statement of accomplishment]()
-- Winning a Kaggle Competition in Python: [course description](), [statement of accomplishment]()
+- Winning a Kaggle Competition in Python: [course description](https://learn.datacamp.com/courses/winning-a-kaggle-competition-in-python), [statement of accomplishment]()
-- Introduction to Deep Learning with PyTorch: [course description](), [statement of accomplishment]()
+- Introduction to Deep Learning with PyTorch: [course description](https://learn.datacamp.com/courses/introduction-to-deep-learning-with-pytorch), [statement of accomplishment]()

 ### Machine Learning
 In the lectures about Machine Learning, I learned about the following topics:
+- Regression and classification
+- Nearest neighbours
+- Loss and cost function
+- Linear regression
+- Logistic regression
+- Decision tree
+- Gradient descent
+- Training and validation
+- Evaluation
+- Data preprocessing
+- Features

+### Deep Learning
+In the lectures about Deep Learning, I learned about the following topics:
+- Neural Networks
+- Representation Learning

 ### Research
 In the lectures about Research, I learned about the following topics:
+- ICT research methods
+- Research cycle
+- Writing research questions
+- Quality of research

 ### Data Visualization
 In the lectures about Data Visualization, I learned about the following topics:

-### Neural Networks
-In the lectures about Neural Networks, I learned about the following topics:
+- Scales
+- Aesthetics
+- Readability

 ## Domain Knowledge
 ### Introduction to the subject field
+<i> Write introduction to the subject field with literature references (?) </i>

+### Literature research
+<i> Find relevant literature and citate all in-text references </i>

 I started out by doing basic research on the topic of nanoparticles and VSParticle.
-It can be found here:
+It can be found [here.](https://datascience.hhs.nl:8888/user/19029454/notebooks/nano/Code%20Klara/Research/Project%20research.ipynb) <i> Find sources and write into full text </i>

 In order to gain more insights into how the thresholding algorithms operate, I researched how each of the algorithms work.
-The notes can be found here:
+The notes can be found [here.](https://datascience.hhs.nl:8888/user/19029454/notebooks/nano/Code%20Klara/Research/Thresholding%20algorithms.ipynb) <i> Write into full text </i>

-### Literature research
 As it quickly became clear that we were dealing with imbalanced data, each of us researched a possible solution to our problem.
-My research on Random Oversampling can be found here:
+My research on Random Oversampling, including a proof of concept and example code on our dataset, can be found [here.](https://datascience.hhs.nl:8888/user/19029454/notebooks/nano/Code%20Klara/Research/Random%20Oversampling.ipynb)

 ### Terminology
-Used jargon in the field of nanoparticles is listed here:
+Used jargon in the field of nanoparticles and VSParticle's software is listed here:
-- Term: Explanation
+- Thresholding:
+- Run: an image being processed once in each step of the software